$1 Million - $4,999,999 Lifetime Giving

 For over a decade, Bank of America has stood with Save the Children, as a steadfast supporter of our emergency response efforts in the U.S. and around the world.
 In line with the Bank of America Charitable Foundation’s commitment to address needs that are vital to the health of a community, their support enables us to get urgent and immediate help to those most vulnerable in times of crisis.
 Examples of their recent support include the 2016 earthquakes in Ecuador and Japan as well as Save the Children’s Children on the Move response in Europe.
 From the Ebola Crisis in West Africa to the Tsunami that caused massive destruction across Asia in 2005, Bank of America has contributed to our response efforts in every corner of the globe.
 Our partnership trajectory spans beyond disaster response, including a multi-year project to train community health workers to improve health outcomes in Brazil, Malawi, India and the U.S.

 As a leading global medical products company, Baxter operates at the critical intersection where innovations that save and sustain lives meet the healthcare providers that make it happen.
-Through a $1M grant, the Baxter International Foundation is partnering with Save the Children to provide emergency relief to communities battling the COVID-19 pandemic.
-Save the Children is working around the world to provide supplies, training, and information to prevent the COVID-19 pandemic and support communities in-need.
+Through nearly $1.5M in funding, the Baxter International Foundation partnered with Save the Children to provide emergency relief to communities battling the COVID-19 pandemic, as well as provided matching incentives for employees who chose to support our relief efforts.
+The Baxter International Foundation also supported Save the Children to address the surge of COVID-19 in India, as well improve access to vaccines and help children get back to school after extended closures.
+You can learn more about Baxter’s corporate responsibility here.

 Boston Consulting Group (BCG) has partnered with Save the Children since 2006.